416rehman/appoxy/dsi/README.md

-# Droid Administration MicroService (DAMS)
+# Droid-Server Interface (DSI)

-This interface provides an API for managing droids by issuing commands to docker daemons of the droid-servers.
+This interface provides an API for managing droids on a server.

 ## Functionalities